mars64/k8s-music-stack/README.md

 k8s specs for Icecast, mpd, ympd, sima - based on https://github.com/vitiMan/docker-music-stack

 This class was initially built for the [Software Freedom School](http://www.SoFree.us).
-Greetz out to SFS, ASG, IT/NTL and RP!
+Greetz out to SFS, ASG, IT/NTL, RP, Conga & Kaskada!
+This version of the class is specific for Kaskada!

 - v1: minikube
 - v2: AWS and DigitalOcean